firelayer/firelayer.io/app/www/src/docs/getting-started.md

 ## Setup

-We recomment creating a new Firelayer project using `@firelayer/cli`, which does the initial project setup automatically for you.
+We recommend creating a new Firelayer project using `@firelayer/cli`, which does the initial project setup automatically for you.
 To get the CLI, run:

 ```sh
 npm i -g @firelayer/cli